Ristosano home Foods and Services for Dysphagia.

 https://ristosanohome.com/prodotto/latte-e-biscotti-con-proteine/

-Ideal for lunch and dinner for those who need soft or creamy textures.
+Perfect for lunch and dinner for those who prefer soft or creamy textures.

 Pasta Mix